HQarroum/awesome-iot/README.md

 - [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) - The Intel® Galileo Gen 2 board is the first in a family of Arduino*-certified development and prototyping boards based on Intel® architecture and specifically designed for makers, students, educators, and DIY electronics enthusiasts.
 - [Microduino](https://www.microduino.cc/) - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
 Build open-source projects or create innovative new ones.
 - [Node MCU (ESP 8266)](http://nodemcu.com/index_en.html) - NodeMCU is an open source IoT platform.
 It uses the Lua scripting language.
 It is based on the eLua project, and built on the ESP8266 SDK 0.9.5.
+- [OLinuXino](https://www.olimex.com/Products/OLinuXino/open-source-hardware) - OLinuXino is an Open Source Software and Open Source Hardware low cost (EUR 30) Linux Industrial grade single board computer with GPIOs capable of operating from -25°C to +85°C.
 - [Particle](https://www.particle.io) - A suite of hardware and software tools to help you prototype, scale, and manage your Internet of Things products.
 - [Pinoccio](https://pinocc.io/) - Pinoccio is a pocket-sized, wireless sensor and microcontroller board that combines the features of an Arduino Mega board with a ZigBee compatible 2.4GHz radio.
 - [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
 - [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
 It encompases development boards, hardware module add-ons, and the software that runs on them.
-- [OLinuXino](https://www.olimex.com/Products/OLinuXino/open-source-hardware) - OLINUXINO is Open Source Software and Open Source Hardware, low cost EUR 30 Linux Industrial grade single board computer with GPIOs capable of operating at -25+85C.

 ### Software